 How do I get there and back?

 Our beautiful mountain location is one of the most accessible in the French Alps.
-We recommend flying into Geneva airport, which is only just over an hour away by road.
-Geneva is well served by flights from all over Europe, including many from UK regional airports.
-We meet you at the airport and drive you to and from Maison La Cerisaie in our own minibus.
+Geneva airport is just over an hour away by road and is well served by flights from all over Europe, including many from UK regional airports.
 If you prefer ground transport, there is a frequent high-speed train service from Paris to Geneva and we are only 8 hours driving time from Calais.
+We meet you from the airport or train station and drive you to and from Maison La Cerisaie in our own minibus.

 What happens when I go home?